processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # General principle

-The core idea is to expose MUC rooms as pubsub nodes and to introduce the concept of MUC rooms subscribers.
+The core idea is to expose MUC rooms as PubSub nodes and to introduce the concept of MUC rooms subscribers.

-A user affiliated to a MUC room should be able to subscribe to MUC node events and have them routed to his jid, even if he is not a participant in the room.
+A user affiliated to a MUC room should be able to subscribe to MUC node events and have them routed to his JID, even if he is not a participant in the room.
 It means that a user can receive messages without having to send presence to the room.
 In that sense, "joining the room" in XEP-0045 becomes more "Being available in the MUC room".